Cuban False Chameleon Care

 If your false chameleon’s enclosure is filled with live plants, a great UVB / LED combination light such as the Reptisun LED UVB terrarium hood can be a great option.

 This light provides the UVB that your Cuban false chameleon needs as well as the full spectrum lighting that the live plants crave.

-Cuban False Chameleon Diet and Feeding
+What Do Cuban False Chameleon Eat?
+Diet & Nutrition

 In the wild snails are a staple food source in a Cuban false chameleon’s diet; along with many types of insects.